rikturnbull/android-splatz/README.md

 # SplatZ

-A Meta Quest VR application for viewing and interacting with 3D Gaussian Splats using the Meta Spatial SDK.
+A Meta Quest VR application for viewing and interacting with 3D Gaussian Splats with WorldLabs.

 ![Splatz World](images/splatz-world.jpg)